lukefitzwolfgang/icatproject/contrib/icat-xml-test-client/README.txt

 haltOnError: if true any error stops the execution of the client, if false (default) the client ignores errors and tries to continue

-tables2Clean: all data from every 'table' which is listed here will be removed before importing; allows to start from a clean DB for each import run;
+entities2clean: all data which is returned by the queries listed here will be removed before importing.
+You can have one or more query elements inside to reference all data to be deleted.
+Allows to start from a clean DB for each import run.
+The syntax is the icat query syntax (see search command above).
-   the table name is actually the name of the EntityBaseBean xml element (e.g. instrument, facility, dataset ...)
+   If you specify only the name of the EntityBaseBean xml element (e.g. instrument, facility, dataset ...) all data of this entity base bean will be deleted (empty table)

 localIdRange: min (default MIN_INTEGER) and max (default MAX_INTEGER) define a range of ids used in the xml file to reference other icat objects in the